AdamJHowell/CeilingFan/README.md

 The default topic of "mqttServo" is set with the 'mqttTopic' global constant near the top of the file.
 The default MQTT broker address and port are also set using global constants near the top of the file.

-A sample message using the Mosquitto command line utility on Windows to set the collective to 160° (70° downward pitch, pushing air away from the helicopter, towards the floor):
+A sample message using the Mosquitto command line utility, sending a key of `c` and a value of `8`, which will set the collective to 160° (70° downward pitch, pushing air away from the helicopter, towards the floor):

 ```mosquitto_pub -h 192.168.55.200 -p 2112 -i testPublish -t mqttServo -m "c8"```